 Deciduous, Edible fruit, Shrubs, Trees, Decorative fruit or berries

-Native to western Asia, quince trees grow slowly to 10–25 ft. tall and wide, with gnarled, twisted branches that look attractive in winter when leafless.
-Oval, 2- to 4-in. leaves are dark green above, whitish beneath; turn yellow in autumn.
-White or pale pink, 2-in. flowers are followed by 3- to 4-in., round to pear-shaped fruit in fall.
-Quinces are often golden, woody textured, astringently tart when fresh, and have a heavenly fragrance; much loved in jams, jellies, and in combination with other fruits in pies.
+Native to western Asia, quince trees grow slowly to 10–25 ft. tall and wide, with gnarled, twisted branches that look attractive when leafless.
+Oval, 2–4-in. leaves are dark green above, whitish beneath; turn yellow in autumn.
+White or pale pink, 2-in. flowers are followed by 3–4-in., round to pear-shaped, deliciously fragrant yellow fruit.
+Typically too tart for fresh eating, the fruit is used for jams, jellies, or candy, or combined with other fruits in pies.
 Botanically, this is Cydonia oblonga; for the thorny shrubs grown mainly for flowers, see Chaenomeles.

 Native to southern Europe, this herb grows 2 to 3 ft. high and wide, with aromatic, ferny-looking blue...